EnsembleUI/ensemble_docs_archived/deploy/2-oauth-services.md

 #### Android
 - Open `android/app/src/main/AndroidManifest.xml`.
 Look for the callback Activity and add an `intent-filter` for your callback.
-- e.g. if your callback URL looks like this `com.something.unique://authorize`, the android:scheme should be `com.something.unique`, and android:host should be `authorize`.
+- e.g. if your callback URL looks like this `some.globally.unique.scheme://authorize`, the android:scheme should be `some.globally.unique.scheme`, and android:host should be `authorize`.
 ```
 <activity
     android:name="com.linusu.flutter_web_auth_2.CallbackActivity"